How to Survive a Plague: Critical response

 Currently, the film has a rating of 98% on Rotten Tomatoes, and an average score of 8.40/10, based on 80 reviews.
 The website's critical consensus states, "Angry, powerful, and stirring, How to Survive a Plague is a brilliantly constructed documentary about the activists who pushed for action to combat the AIDS epidemic".
 It also has a score of 86 out of 100 on Metacritic, based on 23 critics, indicating "universal acclaim".

 AIDS historian Sarah Schulman has criticized the film for its focus on wealthy, white activists over the "different kinds of people from every class and background" involved in ACT UP.

 Accolades

 How to Survive a Plague received awards for best documentary of 2012 from the Gotham Independent Film Awards, GALECA: The Society of LGBTQ Entertainment Critics, and from the Boston Society of Film Critics.
-The Independent Spirit Awards nominated it for Best Documentary.
+It was nominated for Best Documentary at the 30th Independent Spirit Awards.

 It was nominated for the Academy Award for Best Documentary Feature at the 85th Academy Awards.
 The film also won a GLAAD Media Award for Outstanding Documentary and a Peabody Award.
 It was nominated for a Directors Guild Award and the Grand Jury Prize at the Sundance Film Festival.
 Critic A. O. Scott of The New York Times named How to Survive a Plague one of the best five documentaries of 2012.
 Fellow New York Times critic Stephen Holden called the documentary the eighth best film of 2012.
-It also won Documentary of the Year at Attitude magazine's Attitude Awards 2013.